widgetface/model_of_life_take-home-exercise/README.md

 | CGGCGCGCCCGCGGGCGCGCCG| 22
 | CCCGGGCGGGCGCCCGCCCGGG| 22

-## Analysis of DNA sequence analysis report
+## Analysis of the DNA sequence analysis report

 ### Overview of DNA sequences

 Of the 200 DNA sequences provided, 8 were found to contain letters other than A,T,G or C. This indicates that in those cases sequencing errors, ambiguous identification or base modifications (e.g 5-methylcytosine (5mC)) may have occurred.

-Overall the DNA sequences appear to be enriched in guanine (G) and cytosine (C) bases, having a GC content of 59.3% GC ((58281 + 55556)/ 192000).
+Overall the DNA sequences appear to be enriched in guanine (G) and cytosine (C) bases, having a GC content of 59.3%, ((58281 + 55556)/ 192000).

 This could  occur for many reasons including:

-1. Species specific composition if the DNA sequences originate from a particular species or genus.
-For example some microbial gemnomes tend to exhibit high GC contents but the causes of this variation have yet to be resolved ([ref 1]( https://www.sciencedirect.com/topics/)).
+1. Species specific composition of the DNA sequences originating from a particular species or genus.
+For example some microbial gemnomes tend to exhibit high GC contents,  but the causes of this variation have yet to be resolved ([ref 1]( https://www.sciencedirect.com/topics/)).

 2. Enrichment of genomic regions in GC.
 Promoter regions for example have a tendency to high GC content ([ref-2](https://pmc.ncbi.nlm.nih.gov/articles/PMC3514669/)).